Why Free, Publicly Owned, Publicly Run, Municipal Wifi Is Required for Equal Internet Access for All (And Why It Will Never Happen)

 you have an employer with enough cash to let you join that club.
 Whilst you may not have the financial advantage on

 your own, even Notepad is a tool you can use to take on the biggest corporations.
 Where else does an individual have

 that level of freedom with their tools?

 One example of commercial interest foregoing public interest is in the case of Netscape.
 At the release of Netscape

-include pop-up blocking in Netscape, despite the open-source Mozilla suite (from which Netscape is produced)
+blocking in Netscape, despite the open-source Mozilla suite (from which Netscape is produced) having this

-having this feature.
-Backlash from reviewers forced AOL to release an update: Netscape 7.01, including “pop-up
+feature.
+Backlash from reviewers forced AOL to release an update: Netscape 7.01, including “pop-up suppressor”.

-suppressor”.
 The problem?
-AOL ’Web properties including Netscape.com relied upon pop-ups for revenue, thus
+AOL ’Web properties including Netscape.com relied upon pop-ups for revenue, thus AOL’s sites were